nguyenyou/scalawind/README.md

 ```

 We use fluent syntax to type our tailwind classes.
 These classes will be compiled at *compile-time* so there's no runtime cost for this.

-The `css` method is what we use to trigger the macro magic to compile our classes.

 If you're using Laminar or Scalajs-React, you should use the `-f` flag while generating scalawind, which accepts values: `laminar`, `scalajs-react` or `both`, it will generate some implicit conversion codes which will allow you to use scalawind directly in your UI code: